Common cause of Back pain and Lower Back Pain

+Lower back pain is by far the most common things seen by an Osteopath, Physiotherapist or remedial massage therapist.
+Joint sprains can happen anywhere from the top of the spine in the neck to the lower back and tailbone area.
 Joint sprains are a very common cause of acute back pain.
-Sprains of joints in your back can vary in severity from very mild to acute pain that is severe and debilitating.
+Sprains of joints in your back can vary in severity.
+Pain can be very mild through to acute pain that is severe and debilitating.

 How does it happen?